InternetHealthReport/gsoc/ideas.md

 That's cool.
 We love that!
 But please get in touch with a mentor early on and make sure your project is realistic and within the scope of IHR.

-If there is no specific contact given you can ask questions at ihr-admin@iij-ii.co.jp.
+If there is no specific contact given you can ask questions at admin@ihr.live.

 ## List of ideas